How Can a City Hotel Increase RevPAR by 19% in 122 Days?

 Conclusion

-This engagement proves that city hotels in competitive African markets can break the cycle of OTA dependence.
+This engagement shows that city hotels in competitive African markets can break the cycle of OTA dependence.
 By implementing a disciplined, data-driven revenue management strategy, it is possible to shift business to more profitable direct channels, enhance yield, and achieve substantial growth in RevPAR and overall profitability.